How to build your inventory

 In the previous section you already saw an example for using groups in order to cluster hosts that have the same function.
-This allows you, for instance, to define firewall rules inside a playbook or role affecting only database servers:
+This allows you, for example, to define firewall rules inside a playbook or role affecting only database servers:

 - hosts: dbservers tasks: - name: Allow access from 10.0.0.1 ansible.builtin.iptables: chain: INPUT jump: ACCEPT source: 10.0.0.1

 Other tasks might be focused on where a certain host is located.
 Let’s